by Paul Smith (@paulsmith)

 // redis.c:871 (call() cont.'d) // ... if (server.appendonly && dirty) feedAppendOnlyFile(cmd,c->db->id,c->argv,c->argc); if ((dirty || cmd->flags & REDIS_CMD_FORCE_REPLICATION) && listLength(server.slaves)) replicationFeedSlaves(server.slaves,c->db->id,c->argv,c->argc); if (listLength(server.monitors)) replicationFeedMonitors(server.monitors,c->db->id,c->argv,c->argc); server.stat_numcommands++; }

-Control returns to the caller, processCommand()
+Control returns to the caller, processCommand(), which resets

 the client object for subsequent commands.